NET WORTH: $2.9 billion

 FUNDING AREAS: Poverty, Education, Health, Energy, Curbing Drug Use

-OVERVIEW: Through the Thomas and Stacey Siebel Foundation, Siebel strives to apply the same traits that made him a hugely successful businessman to projects designed to alleviate poverty, enhance education and research programs, find alternative energy solutions, and curb methamphetamine abuse.
+OVERVIEW: Through the Thomas and Stacey Siebel Foundation, Siebel seeks to apply the same traits that made him a successful businessman to projects designed to alleviate poverty, enhance education and research programs, find alternative energy solutions, and curb methamphetamine abuse.
 Since its creation in 2000, the foundation has granted more than $250 million to hundreds of nonprofits.

 EDUCATION: The Siebel Scholars program seeks to create a stockpile of future leaders by recognizing the best graduate school students in business, computer science, and bioengineering with a $35,000 grant for their final year of study.
 In return, they serve as advisers to the Siebel Foundation.
 All of this is designed to create a community of sorts, a brain trust for the future, and to give the foundation the minds and tools it needs to solve our most pressing social issues.

 Siebel also clearly loves his alma mater, the University of Illinois at Urbana-Champaign.
 In 2016, he donated $25 million to build an innovation-focused design center that will bear his name.
 He also gave $32 million to build the Siebel Center for Computer Science at the school, which opened in 2004.
 He also donated $4 million to the school to establish two endowed full professorships: the Thomas M. Siebel Chair in the History of Science and the Thomas M. Siebel Chair in Computer Science.
 In 2007, he pledged another $100 million gift to the school.

 ENVIRONMENT: In 2007, the Siebel Foundation created the Energy Free Home Foundation, which offered $20 million in prizes to anyone who could design and build a conventional 2,000-square-foot, three-bedroom, two-bath home with market appeal and competitive building costs and which saw net-zero annual utility bills.
 He made several announcements about the Energy Free Home Challenge, stating that the contest would start in "late 2009."
 All mention of the challenge later disappeared without explanation however, and little evidence of the contest exists these days.